sidneylok/Personal/gueSSeR_Final Design Report.md

 [Given that membranes have a unit cost that doesn't change with number of units it would seem that making a cost comparison with units of USD/(L/s) of capacity would be obvious.
 Why do you want to limit your analysis to a single flow rate of 16 L/s?
 Put yourselves in the position of an engineer who is reading your analysis and consider the likelihood that they want to build a 16 L/s plant.
 Similarly, the operating cost data should have units of USD/million liters produced.
 The yield for each process should be the percent of settled water that can be delivered as filtered water.]:#

 ## Introduction
-Membrane filtration is an up-and-coming type of filtration option [Perhaps give a little history here including how many decades membranes have been used] for water treatment plants.
+Membrane filtration is an up-and-coming type of filtration option [Perhaps give a little history here including how many decades membranes have been used] [Addressed by Steve] for water treatment plants.
 The first water treatment plant to use membrane filtration was a plant in Colorado that opened in 1987 (Technology trends in membrane filtration use).
 Beginning around 2001, there has been significant investment in research and development of membrane filters.
 Membrane filtration is attractive because the pores are small enough to capture particles like Cryptosporidium oocysts.
 Membrane filtration requires a large membrane surface area to treat water at the rate it is needed in many communities.
 Therefore, to minimize space used by a membrane filter, it is arranged into a tight configuration in columns called modules, which are then arranged into arrays called skids.
 Water passes through the membranes pores which physically remove particles and pathogens.

 Membrane filtration typically requires a pump to create a pressure differential across the membrane.
 This means membrane filtration will require electricity to run.